-At Roxas' words, however, Riku's pale eyebrows rose high enough on his forehead to disappear underneath overgrown bangs, and he grit his teeth together as the full implication of the shape-shifter's revelation hit him.
-Every personal secret he had confided to Sora had been spoken in the presence of the cat, after all, and to discover that things he had never confessed to anyone else had unwittingly been told to this stranger was more than a little unsettling.
-Riku's throat constricted in an odd panic.
+At Roxas' words, however, Riku's eyebrows rose high enough on his forehead to disappear underneath overgrown bangs, and he grit his teeth as the full implication of the shape-shifter's revelation hit him.
+Every personal secret he had confided to Sora had been spoken in the presence of the cat, after all, and to discover that things he'd never confessed to anyone else had unwittingly been told to this stranger was more than a little unsettling.
+Riku's throat constricted in panic.

 "Oh, come on, guys.
-Let's just be friends!" insisted Sora, as if making friends was as easy for everyone else as it was for him.
+Let's just be friends!"
+Sora insisted, as if making friends was as easy for everyone else as it was for him.
 "Besides, you two have a lot in common, so it's dumb to be mad about nothing.
 No fighting, okay?"

 One thing that Roxas and Riku had in common, at least, was that they were willing to do just about anything Sora asked them to.
 And so, though they eyed each other warily for a long moment, they agreed with a tight, wordless nod of understanding to hold off on their quarrel— within reason, at least.